Wollbobaggins/Chess-CPP/README.md

 - [ ] does this move allow the opponent to make a winning capture according to Static Exchange Evaluation?
 - [ ] does this move *permit* the opponent to play a good move?
 - [ ] does this move *permit* the opponent to play a good move, by undefending a specific square?

+## Execution

+This repository mostly consists of Stockfish source code, which can be found here: https://github.com/official-stockfish/Stockfish.
+The only files that were edtited/created outside of this repository are the following:
+	- uci.cpp : added command <strong>test -arg -arg</strong>, which logs some of the test requirements above
+	- test.h
+	- test.cpp

+To run the test, compile the program into an executable and run it from the command line.
+Here, the program will execute identical to how Stockfish runs with the only addition that the command <strong>test -arg -arg</strong> can also be executed.
+For the <strong>test -arg -arg</strong> help menu, simply type <strong>test</strong>.
+Below are some examples.
+	- Position function ideas
+	- Position function ideas
+	- Position function ideas

+## Evaluation

+Honestly, this technical test was pretty rough for me.
+While I felt that the listed requirements/challenges were not that challenging, understanding the framework that I attempted to complete the test in was very difficult.